saraparveen26/Sales-Volume-Forecasting/README.md

 ![image](Images/SARIMAX/model_optimization_attempt.PNG)

 We tried running the model on Databricks but had trouble creating one of the charts due to formatting errors.
 So we have used Jupyter Notebook primarily for running the model and creating the charts which can be accessed in [Notebook_Jupyter](Notebook_Jupyter/) folder.
-The attempt to runit on Databricks can be accessed in [Notebooks_Databricks/] folder.
+The attempt to run it on Databricks can be accessed in [Notebooks_Databricks](Notebooks_Databricks/) folder.

 ## Data Model Results